 Contributed by Dennis Hung

 The landscape of the modern-day workplace has evolved over the years.
-No longer are they gender-biased towards women.
+There is less gender-bias now than in the past and so women have more opportunity in business.
 According to The 2017 State of Women-Owned Businesses Report by American Express, 43 percent of all U.S. businesses with 50 to 99 employees are run by women.
 Like their male counterparts, these empowered female entrepreneurs must secure funding to get their business idea up and running.
-The good news, however, is that women often have an easier time at raising capital than men for the following reasons.
+The good news, however, is that women entrepreneurs often have an easier time at raising capital than men for many reasons.

 Investors today pay close attention to the social impact of an entrepreneur’s business.
 If an entrepreneur demonstrates that his or her business will have a positive impact on society, investors will feel more confident funding their idea.
 According to research cited by the Harvard Business Review (HBR), women business owners who effectively convey their social mission are more likely to secure funding than male business owners.
 Researchers found that women are judged differently than men in this regard, with investors scrutinizing their social impact and using that information to determine their candidacy for funding.